William McCulloch (political officer): Career

 McCulloch arrived at Fort William, Kolkata in 1835, and served in the Bengal Native Infantry at Dinapore (Danapur), Benares (Varanasi) and Bareilly.
 He commanded a detachment at Deolia and was promoted to lieutenant in 1839.

-In 1840, he was appointed as assistant to the Political Agent of the Manipur (which had a newly established Political Agency from 1835).
+In 1840, he was appointed assistant to the Political Agent of the Kingdom of Manipur (which had a newly established Political Agency from 1835).
 In 1844 he was made the Political Agent, to succeed George Gordon.
-He held that post till 1867, with a year's intermission in 1863–1864.
+He held that post till 1867, with a year's intermission.
 According to T. C. Hodson, he acquired an intimate knowledge of Manipur and its inhabitants during this long tenure.
 He published a book titled Account of the Valley of Munnipore and of the Hill Tribes in 1859.
 Scholar Pum Khan Pau credits him with establishing "peace in the region", which was otherwise subject to raids by war-like tribes from the Chin Hills and Lushai Hills.
-In 1861, the Government of India considered abolishing the Political Agency in Manipur, regarding it as uneconomical.
-McCulloch argued for its retention in the interest of peace in the area, and the agency was retained.
+In 1861, the Government of India considered abolishing the Political Agency in Manipur, regarding it uneconomical.
+McCulloch argued for its retention in the interest of peace in the neighbouring areas, and the agency was retained.

 McCulloch married a Manipuri lady, from the family of Raja Nara Singh.
 After his retirement in 1867, he settled in Shillong (in the neighbouring Assam Province).
 He died in 1885.